Neve Tzedek was the first Jewish neighborhood outside Jaffa (in 1887). For years, the area prospered as Tel Aviv grew up around it.

 Though Neve Tzedek is a fashionable and expensive neighborhood, you can also find street art there.
 Here are several examples:

 To find out more about street art in Tel Aviv, see Graffiti At Florentin.

 On the border of Neve Tzedek, you can find this narrow and long parking.
-Today, it serves as parking, but it was actually where the train passed back in the day.
+Today, it serves as parking, but it was where the train passed back in the day.

 Neve Tzedek Tower was a controversial project.
-Many neighbors opposed it because the whole area has a low construction (2-3 floors).
+Many neighbors opposed it because the whole area has low construction (2-3 floors).
 But after several lawsuits, the construction was finished in 2007.

 Nachum Gutman Museum

 There are several small museums in this neighborhood.
 One of them is Nachum Gutman Museum.

 Nachum Gutman was born in Teleneşti, Bessarabia Governorate, then a part of the Russian Empire (now in the Republic of Moldova).
 He was the fourth child of Sim[c]ha Alter and Rivka Gutman.
 His father was a Hebrew writer and educator who wrote under the pen name S. Ben Zion.
 In 1903, the family moved to Odessa, and two years later, to Ottoman Palestine.
 In 1908, Gutman attended the Herzliya Gymnasium in what would later become Tel Aviv.
 And in 1912, he studied at the Bezalel School in Jerusalem.
 In 1920–26, he studied art in Vienna, Berlin, and Paris.